-These effects mean an increased chance of a crash and of losing your driver license.
+These effects mean increased chances of a crash and chances of losing your driver's license.
 Accident statistics show that the chance of a crash is much greater for drivers who have been drinking than for drivers who have not.